This article was originally published in the May 2019 issue of U.S. Tech and can also be found online at US-Tech.com.

 Hand soldering is the process of joining two metals using a filler material, known as solder.
 The solder is typically a metal alloy with a lower melting point than the metals being joined.
 This is sometimes confused with welding, but the main difference between soldering and welding is that in soldering the joined metals are not melted.

 This process has been in use for millennia, as experts agree that hand soldering was employed as early as 5,000 years ago in Egypt.
 The use of soldering as an assembly process grew in popularity around 4,000 years ago when tin was discovered as a flowable metal joining material.

-This technique for soldering quickly expanded from the Mediterranean region and was introduced to the Roman Empire, Swiss and Hungary.
+This technique for soldering quickly expanded from the Mediterranean region and was introduced to the Roman Empire, Swiss, and Hungary.
 The soldering process has improved from culture to culture and from generation to generation.
-Yet, for all this experience, today’s electronic assembly still suffers from manufacturing issues caused by this age-old process for joining metals.
+Yet, despite all this experience, today’s electronic assembly still suffers from manufacturing issues caused by this age-old process for joining metals.

 Standards for Safety